Vicksburg Foundation for Historic Preservation Back to Home

 What are “Preservation Briefs?”

 They are easy-to-read guidelines for preserving, rehabilitating and restoring historic buildings published by the National Park Service, Department of the Interior.
-They are available in print or online at http://www.nps.gov/tps/how-to-preserve/briefs.htm
+They are available in print or online at https://www.nps.gov/orgs/1739/preservation-briefs.htm

 Preservation Briefs cover such issues pertaining to historic buildings as the following and many more: repointing mortar joints, roofing, dangers of abrasive cleaning, aluminum and vinyl siding, repair of historic wooden windows, and new exterior additions.